PowerShell/Community-Blog/README.md

    mechanism to view the content.
 Over time, we hope and expect the major search engines to index these posts, making it easy for IT Pros to find and use the information contained.

-1. You can also comment on any of blog posts.
-This blog uses WordPress, so in order to add comments, you need to create and then login to a WordPress account.
-Once you logon successfully, WordPress allows you to add comments to the posts here.
+1. You can also comment on any blog post.
+This blog uses WordPress, so to add comments, you need to create and then log in to a WordPress account.
+Once you log in successfully, WordPress allows you to add comments to the posts here.
 See the [Wiki pages](https://github.com/PowerShell/Community-Blog/wiki) for detailed instructions.
 We welcome comments - but keep them civil and constructive.

 1. You may want to contribute to the development of blog posts.
-You are welcome to create new posts, file issues, or help review content submissions.
+You are welcome to create new posts, file issues or to help review content submissions.
 And should you find an error, feel free to [file a GitHub issue](https://github.com/PowerShell/Community-Blog/issues).
 If there is a specific question you feel might make a good blog post, also file an issue.

-If you want to either create new blog posts or participate in the creation and review of new posts, then you need to head to [this blog's GitHub home](https://github.com/PowerShell/Community-Blog).
+If you want to either create new blog posts or participate in creating and reviewing new posts, then you need to head to [this blog's GitHub home](https://github.com/PowerShell/Community-Blog).
 You need a GitHub account to be able to submit anything to the blog's GitHub repository.
 You can sign up for a GitHub account at
 [GitHub's new account sign up page](https://github.com/join?source=login).

 Acceptance of any blog post is done at the sole discretion of the Blog admins.
 Before we can accept any blog post submission, you must sign the Contributor License Agreement (CLA).
-This is a one-time event.
+Signing the CLA is a one-time event.